-It is not known whether Charles Schwab & Company, Inc. ("Schwab"), DCGT, or any of the underlying beneficial owners owned or controlled beneficially more than 25% of the voting securities of either the Large Cap or the Small Cap Fund.
-As a result, Schwab may be deemed to control both Funds, and DCGT may be deemed to control the Large Cap Fund.
+It is not known whether Charles Schwab & Company, Inc. ("Schwab"), DCGT, TD Ameritrade, or any of the underlying beneficial owners owned or controlled beneficially more than 25% of the voting securities of either the Large Cap, ESG Small Cap Fund, or the ESG Fund.
+As a result, Schwab may be deemed to control the Large Cap and ESG Small Cap Funds, DCGT may be deemed to control the Large Cap Fund, and TD Ameritrade may be deemed to control the ESG Fund.